nikitavoloboev/data/open-source/github/github-actions.md

 - [Commitsar](https://github.com/aevea/commitsar) - Tool to check that commits comply with conventional commit standard.
 - [Release Please Action](https://github.com/google-github-actions/release-please-action) - Automate releases with Conventional Commit Messages.
 - [Respond to Issue Based on Label](https://github.com/hramos/respond-to-issue-based-on-label) - Bot that responds with a comment whenever a particular label is applied to an issue.
+- [Create or Update Comment](https://github.com/peter-evans/create-or-update-comment) - GitHub action to create or update an issue or pull request comment.

 ## Go